PortAudio/portaudio/test/README.txt

+TODO - This should be moved into a doxydoc page.

 This directory contains various programs to test PortAudio.
 The files named patest_* are tests, the files named debug_* are just scratch files that may or may not work.

 All following tests are up to date with the V19 API.
 They should all compile (without any warnings on GCC 3.3).
-Note that this does not necissarily mean that the tests pass, just that they compile.
+Note that this does not necessarily mean that the tests pass, just that they compile.

     x- paqa_devs.c